vasily-kartashov/vasily-kartashov.github.io/_posts/2017-05-09-result-set-processor.md

 | c002 | s001      | false         |
 ```

-After we select by prefix and group into a record `sensors`
+Then, we select by prefix and group them into a record called sensors:

 ```
 | id   | sensors                       |